home-assistant/home-assistant.io/source/_integrations/opower.markdown

 - Current bill electric usage to date
 - Current bill electric cost to date
-- Current bill electric forecasted usage
+- Current bill electric forecasted usage (for the first few days of the bill this is 0)
-- Current bill electric forecasted cost
+- Current bill electric forecasted cost (for the first few days of the bill this is 0)
 - Typical monthly electric usage
 - Typical monthly electric cost